mprquinn/basic-tooling/README.md

 ### Usage notes

+#### Folders

+- There are dummy src and build folders here.
+Feel free to delete and update the gulpfile sources as required.

 #### Stylelint

 - Stylelint is set up to warn of any SCSS/CSS inconsistencies, errors.
 Please fix these before committing.